learn-co-students/module-2-code-challenge-round-25-dumbo-web--module-2-code-challenge---vendors-and-sweets-1579887029/README.md

 Add error handling to the `VendorSweet` create action.
 If the VendorSweet is *not* valid, the form should show the validation error messages.

-### 8. Additional Validation
+### 8. Advanced: VendorSweet Validation

 There should only be one `VendorSweet` for any pair of `Vendor` and `Sweet`.

 Add a validation to ensure that there is only one VendorSweet for a Vendor and Sweet pair.
-If necessary, update your error handling so that this new validation is also displayed to the user.
+Update your error handling so that this new validation is also displayed to the user.

+### 9. Advanced: Vendor Average Price

+On the Vendor index page, show:

+- the average price for all Sweets at the top of the page
+- the average price for each Vendor next to the Vendor's name

 ## Rubric